NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/writing-client-side-prediction-code.md

 > When `IsResimulating` equals to true, every `[Networked]` variable has an older value, since we are resimulating past ticks.
 The first resimulated tick will have the server state applied to every networked variable.

 > [!WARNING]
 > `Sandbox.GetInput` and `Sandbox.SetInput` are used to read and set the user inputs into the input struct.
-> [!WARNING]
-> `FetchInput` is used to actually use the input struct in the simulation.
+While `FetchInput` is used to actually use the input struct in the simulation.

 FetchInput tries to fetch an input for the state/tick being simulated/resimulated.
 It only returns true if either: